bscotch/stitch/packages/vscode/README.md

 ### 📛 Renaming

 Since Stitch knows about all of your project's symbols, it can also rename them for you!
 Use the hotkey (`F2` by default) or the right-click context menu to "Rename" a symbol.
-You can also rename assets via the tree view (while maintaing parent/child relationships).
+You can also rename assets via the tree view (while maintaining parent/child relationships).
 Stitch will auto-rename all references to the symbol, including in JSDoc comments.

 > ⚠️ Note that it's possible to write GML code where references to the same symbol are not discoverable by static analysis tools like Stitch, so you may need to do some manual cleanup after renaming.